 It pretty much goes without saying that here at Who What Wear, we like to keep track of seasonal trends.
 It’s embedded right there in the job description that we know what’s current and are able to spot what’s emerging.
 While our day-to-day is spent analysing everything that is new and now, we have to admit that there are often seasonal trends that catch our attention more than others.
 Of course, we’d like to try every trend.
 Unfortunately, it’s not practical for our wallets or the planet to invest in everything.
 This is why we tend to prioritise the looks we’ll wear winter after winter, which can take some planning to make sure we consider the gaps in our wardrobes.

-Individually each of our editors has a unique personal style and tends to gravitate towards different items (though we do occasionally turn up to the office in the same outfits).
-So this winter, while one of us plans to revive the sweater vest, another is taking style cues from Princess Diana.
+Individually, each of our editors has a unique personal style and tends to gravitate towards different items (though, we do occasionally turn up to the office in the same outfits).
+So this winter, while one of us plans to revive baggy jeans, another is embracing the feel-good appeal of a statement coat.

-Keep scrolling to find out which winter trends each of our editors are adding to their wardrobes this season.
+Keep scrolling to find out which winter trends each of our editors is adding to their wardrobes this season.

 "It's fair to say that my overall reaction to this season's noughties trend was ambivalence.
 As someone who grew up with tight flares and oval belts, I was happy to forget the decade.
 Yet, as with all trends, there are ways to make it work for you, and I have been surprised by how much I've warmed to the return of low-slung, slouchy jeans.
 This is far from the skintight iterations of our youth, and the pairing of a low-waist fit and looser trouser leg seems to be the key to keeping the look contemporary.
 I like to add a polished twist to my Boyish pair with a tailored blazer and textured top."